-Lamara Love graduated from the Ohio State University College of Nursing.
-She has worked as a pediatric nurse for 29 years and is certified in pediatrics.
-Lamara has been at Nationwide Children’s Hospital (NCH) for 26 years; 18 years coordinating the Hospital-Based, Region IV, Help Me Grow Child Find Program for the state of Ohio.
-She has been an active member of the NCH Action Network Advocacy Group, belongs to the National Society of Pediatric Nurses and AACPDM.
-Lamara is the Comprehensive Cerebral Palsy Program Coordinator and is responsible for program development and operational oversight, to include the supervision of nursing and care coordination services.
+Lamara Love graduated from the Ohio State University College of Nursing and has worked as a pediatric nurse for 31 years.
+She is certified in pediatrics and holistic nursing.
+Lamara has been at Nationwide Children’s Hospital (NCH) for 28 years; 18 years coordinating the NCH Hospital-Based, Region IV, Help Me Grow Child Find Program.
+She has been an active member of the NCH Action Network Advocacy Group, belongs to the National Society of Pediatric Nurses and American Holistic Nurses Association.
+Lamara is the Comprehensive Cerebral Palsy Program Coordinator and is responsible for program development, and operational oversight to include the supervision of nursing and care coordination services.
 She also coordinates the Nationwide Children’s Ohio Department of Health CMH, Hospital-Based CP Service Coordination Program.
 The CP Program received NCQA Patient Centered Specialty Practice Recognition, Level 3, under Lamara’s leadership.
 Her research interest is developing and implementing a holistic approach to improving the health and care of children with Cerebral Palsy.

 Sha Clark is the Social Work CP Program Manager.
 She received her BA from Purdue University in 1986 and her MSW from The Ohio State University in 1988.
 In 1992 she was certified as a Licensed Independent Social Worker (LISW) and received her Supervisor designation (LISW-S) in 2008.
 Sha has worked at Nationwide Children's Hospital since 1997 in various areas of the hospital, including the Cerebral Palsy clinic since 2001.